iced-rs/rfcs/text/0000-focus-and-metadata .md

 What use cases does it support?
 - Accessibility and keyboard navigation.
 - Gamepad navigation.
-- Element Metadata
+- Element Attributes

 What is the expected outcome?
-As a developer I should have a simular experience to the browser runtime when it comes to focus management.
+As a developer I should have a similar experience to the browser runtime when it comes to focus management.

 ## Guide-level explanation